t8ortot/CSC413-SFSU/Brick-Breaker Game/README.md

 On Mac:

 1. Download this repository (keep track of where it has been downloaded to)
-2. Navigate to the downloaded .zip called "csc413-secondgame-Team34-master" and open it
+2. Navigate to the downloaded .zip called "Software-Development-master" and open it.
+Then open the "Brick-Breaker Game" folder.
 3. Double-click the "RRR.jar" file
 4. The game window should appear and you can start playing

 On Windows:

 1. Download this repository (keep track of where it has been downloaded to)
-2. Navigate to the downloaded .zip called "csc413-secondgame-Team34-master" un-zip the contents
+2. Navigate to the downloaded .zip called "Software-Development-master" un-zip the contents
-3. Open the folder that was unzipped in the command prompt
+3. Open the folder that was unzipped in the command prompt and navigate to the "Brick-Breaker Game" directory.
 4. List the items in the folder by using the command "dir", if you can see an item named "RRR.jar", continue.
 If not, you are in the wrong directory.
 5. Use the command "java -jar RRR.jar"
 6. The game window should appear, and you can start playing.